Saint Joseph's Hawks: Field hockey

+Lacrosse

+Saint Joseph's previously competed as members of the MAAC, CAA, and NEC conferences.

+In 2000, St. Joe's was the number one seed in the MAAC year-end tournament, they would go on to win the MAAC Championship, defeating Manhattan 17-7.

+From Taylor Wrays first season in 2012, through the 2024 season, St. Joe's record has been 120 wins and 69 losses.
+Including 8 first-place conference finishes, 5 NEC tournament finals, 1 NEC Championship, and 1 A10 Championship.

 Soccer

 SJU's soccer team used to be a part of the unofficial Soccer 7 until Philadelphia University dropped down to Division II.
 Now the "league" is referred to as the Soccer 6.
-Former Hawk Tim Mulqueen coached soccer in the 2008 Beijing Olympics.
+Former Hawk goalkeeper and current head coach Tim Mulqueen coached soccer in the 2008 Beijing Olympics.

 Softball

 As May 1, 2008, the softball team had a player, Brooke Darreff, who was leading the nation in batting average (.500).
 Darreff was also named the Atlantic 10 softball player of the year.
 Erika Rosenwinkel ended up leading the NCAA in doubles and Darreff finished fifth in batting average and sixteenth in doubles per game.

 Rowing

 Saint Joseph's competes in the Dad Vail Regatta, a nationally recognized event and the largest collegiate regatta in the United States, held on the Schuylkill River in Philadelphia.
 The Hawks women and men have taken championships home as recently as 2006 and 1999 respectively.

 SJU's boathouse sits on the east bank of the Schuylkill River approximately 2 miles up river from the historic Boathouse Row, listed among the "100 Things To Do Before You Graduate" by Sports Illustrated (visit Boathouse Row).

 Former SJU rower Renee Hykel competed in the 2008 Olympic Games in the lightweight double sculls.
 She also won a silver medal in the lightweight double sculls at the 2005 World Championships in Gifu, Japan and a bronze medal in the lightweight quadruple sculls in the 2004 World Championships.
 Hykel was a five-time member of the U.S. National Rowing Team.

 In 2008, SJU rower Debbie Bateman won A-10 student-athlete of the year.